Frogmore House and Gardens - Frequently Asked Questions

 Yes.
 There will be a refreshment tent to the side of Frogmore House serving teas, coffees, cold drinks and a selection of snack foods.
 Please note this can get busy, especially if it rains.

 Yes, you are very welcome to bring a picnic.
 Please ensure any rubbish is placed in the bins provided.
+Please note alcohol is not permitted.

 Visitors may take photographs for personal use in the garden only.
 Please note that photography is not permitted for publication or professional use, and no photography is allowed inside Frogmore House.